TheJPMZ/TheJPMZ/README.md

 # Who am I?
-💻 Currently, a Computer Science Student.
+💻 Currently, Computer Scientist specialized in AI and Machine Learning.
 🌌 Soon, president of the universe.

 My chihuahua is named 🌮